zhongjiedong/Tsukiro/README.md

 SSE is still being updated by Bethesda (they only add Creation Club content).
 Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
+To ensure that Steam does not automatically updates the game for you, head over to the properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
 You should also disable the Steam Cloud while you're at it.

 #### Set the Game language to English